JMRI: Logix Documentation

 Therefore a Conditional has two distinct parts: its "logical expression" and its "actions".
 These are discussed separately below.

 Logical expressions connect the states (true or false) of "state variables".
 State variables test conditions on the layout or in the program, for example, if a sensor is active or inactive, if a turnout is closed, if a signal head is red, if the fast clock time is between 10:00 and 11:00, etc. State variables are linked together in a logical expression by logic operators.
-A list of currently available state variables is provided below.
+For a list of currently available state variables, see State Variables

 Logical expressions read like written statements.
 It is easy to set up a logical expression to evaluate many situations on the layout.
 For example, "if block 10 and block 11 are occupied and turnout 20 is thrown" would be set up as: